 Beaufort County Schools offers employees who work thirty or more hours each week free access to a multi-tiered employee assistance program (EAP) via Colonial Life.
-You must carry the Colonial Basic Life, that BCS provides, plus personal Group Term Life to be eligible.
-This service provides confidential counseling and resources via phone, in-person or online for a variety of personal and work issues that include but are not limited to: stress, anxiety and depression; substance dependency/addition; grief and loss; special needs services; staying healthy; childcare, camps and after-school care; identity theft resources; and retirement planning.
+You must carry the Colonial Basic Life, provided free of charge by Beaufort County Schools.
+This service provides confidential counseling and resources via phone, in-person or online for a variety of personal and work issues that include but are not limited to: stress, anxiety, and depression; substance dependency/addition; grief and loss; special needs services; staying healthy; childcare, camps, and after-school care; identity theft resources; and retirement planning.
 You must use Google Chrome to access ColonialLife.com/EAP.

 Beaufort County Schools offers as an optional benefit to all eligible employees an opportunity to participate in the Cafeteria (“Flexible Benefits”) Plan.
 This plan is sanctioned by Section 125 of the Internal Revenue Code and offers significant tax savings (federal, state, and FICA) on payroll deductions made under the Plan.
 Benefits available to employees under the Plan include; Dental Insurance, Vision Insurance, Cancer & Specified Disease Insurance, and Medical and Dependent Care Expense Reimbursement.
 Beaufort County Schools works with the Pierce Group to provide these opportunities.